The library’s Instructional Media Services area, located on the ground floor of the library, supports the academic program in the following areas:

 Lamination.
-The library’s laminator can accommodate media that is as thick as poster board and that measures up to 22″ wide.
+IMS’s laminator can accommodate media that is as thick as poster board and that measures up to 22″ wide.
 The cost is 5 cents per linear inch.

 Scanning.
-Patrons may use the library’s scanner to transfer documents and photos.
+Patrons may use IMS’s scanner to transfer documents and photos.

-Instructional Media Services loans portable equipment to current OBU faculty, staff, and students for short term, official university purposes on a self-service basis.
+Instructional Media Services loans portable equipment to current OBU faculty, staff, and students for short term, official university purposes on a first-come, first-served basis.
 Personal use is strictly prohibited.